Parent & Player Concussion Information Sheet

 The CDC has issued a warning and process regarding concussion in youth sports, regardless of the sport.
 California now requires notification and review of concussion detection and follow-up, for parents and players involved in youth sports.
 Additionally, coaches and referees must take the online concussion course, the AYSO CDC Concussion Awareness training.

-In recognition of the serious long-term potential for harm caused by concussion, and the heightened susceptibility to concussion by younger players, Palo Alto AYSO policy has long been to ban heading of the ball at U10 and under for instructional players.
+In recognition of the serious long-term potential for harm caused by concussion, and the heightened susceptibility to concussion by younger players, Palo Alto AYSO policy ban's heading of the ball at U10 and under for instructional players.
 This policy continues.
-Referees are asked to treat an act of heading the ball by Instructional U7 to U10 players as a dangerous play foul.
+Referees are asked to treat an act of heading the ball by Instructional U8 and U10 players as a foul, "dangerous play".

 This policy does not apply to Palo Alto Elite or Spring Select, but coaches are encouraged not to train heading excessively, and to be extra cautious about encouraging a player to head the ball if they are not prepared to execute it well.
 There are procedures to teach heading the ball using foam rubber balls that do not present a concussion risk.